google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 At the core of narcissistic projection lies a fragile ego and unstable self-esteem.
 Despite their outward appearance of confidence, narcissists are deeply insecure individuals.
 Their grandiose self-image is a façade built to protect their vulnerable inner selves from criticism and perceived threats.

 Projection allows narcissists to maintain this protective barrier.
-By attributing their flaws to others, they can avoid confronting their own imperfections and preserve their inflated sense of self-worth.
 This defense mechanism is so ingrained that many narcissists are unaware they’re engaging in it.

 How Narcissists Twist Reality